Pelagicore/pelux-manifests/README.md

 Targets
 -------
+Below is a description of the currently supported hardware targets.
+For more information about how to use a built image with the targets, see [Getting started](getting-started.md).

 ### Pelux Intel
 Reference instance for the Intel i7 x86 platform.
 Examples of boards using this architecture include: